NVIDIA/aistore/README.md

 Notes:

 - Every data and parity slice is stored on a separate storage target.
-To reconstruct a damaged object, DFC requires at least `ec_config.data_slices` slices in total out of data and parity sets
+To reconstruct a damaged object, AIStore requires at least `ec_config.data_slices` slices in total out of data and parity sets
 - Small objects are replicated `ec_config.parity_slices` times to have the same level of data protection that big objects do
 - Increasing the number of parity slices improves data protection level, but it may hit performance: doubling the number of slices approximately increases the time to encode the object by a factor of two